 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Required word count and content will be posted for each discussion board.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Required word count and content will be posted for each discussion.
 Each response will demonstrate course-related knowledge.
-Current Turabian format must be used.
+(CLOs: A, B, C)

-Students are required to conduct a ministry event.
-This event should be a minimum of 30 minutes but not exceed more than a one-day event.
-This could take the form of a workshop, seminar, community event, Sunday school class, lecture series, Bible study, small group or youth event, or an acceptable alternative (pending approval by the course professor).
+Students are required to conduct a live virtual, face-to-face, or hybrid ministry event during this course.
+This could take the form of a workshop, seminar, community event, Sunday school class, lecture series, youth event, Bible study, small group event, or an acceptable alternative (pending approval by the course professor).
+(CLO: C)